Dems appear to do well in Westchester and Fairfield but, like Trump-Biden, final results will take time

 Other Democratic incumbents winning reelection were Philip Young (120th), Joseph Gresko (121st); Charlie Stallworth 126th); Chris Perone (137th); Travis Simms (140th); Lucy Dathan (142nd); Caroline Simmons (unopposed, 144th); Patricia Miller (145th); David Michel (146th); and Daniel Fox (148th).

-A hotly contested rematch of 2018 between incumbent Mitch Bolinsky and Democratic challenger Rebekah Harriman-Stites for the 106th appears to have gone in Bolinsky’s favor, though no official vote totals have been released.
+A hotly contested rematch of 2018 between incumbent Mitch Bolinsky and Democratic challenger Rebekah Harriman-Stites for the 106th appears to have gone in Bolinsky’s favor; he leads by less than 400 votes with nearly 100% reporting.

-“I have a lot to process and a whole lot more to say, but for now, I am taking a big break to focus on myself, my family and the full and rewarding life I have, regardless of the result of an election,” said Harriman-Stites, in an apparent near-admission of defeat.

-Similarly, no official vote totals have been posted for the 113th, although Republican incumbent Jason Perillo has apparently prevailed over Democrat Elaine Matto; or in the 111th, although Democrat Aimee Berger-Girvalo has claimed victory over Bob Hebert, flipping what had long been a Republican seat occupied by John Frey for 22 years.

-Although minus official tallies, incumbent Democrat Cristin McCarthy Vahey has claimed victory over Joanne Romano-Csonka in the133rd, and Jennifer Leeper has declared a win over incumbent Brian Farnen in the 132nd.
+Incumbent Democrat Cristin McCarthy Vahey claimed victory over Joanne Romano-Csonka in the 133rd; Jennifer Leeper has declared a win over incumbent Republican Brian Farnen in the 132nd; incumbent Democrat Anne Hughes has bested John Shaban in the 135th; incumbent Democrat Jonathan Sternberg has defeated Chip Stephens in the 136th; and incumbent Democrat Matt Blumenthal beat Dan Maymin in the 147th.

-Also lacking any vote totals is the race for the 128th, pitting incumbent Christopher Rosario against Republican Ethan Book; the 129th, where incumbent Steve Stafstrom faces Republican Helene Kouassi; the 130th (incumbent Antonio Felipe vs. Republican Terrence Sullivan); and the 135th (incumbent Jonathan Steinberg vs. Chip Stephens).
+Lacking any vote totals are the races for the 128th, pitting incumbent Christopher Rosario against Republican Ethan Book; the 129th, where incumbent Steve Stafstrom faces Republican Helene Kouassi; and the 130th (incumbent Antonio Felipe vs. Republican Terrence Sullivan).

 Republican incumbents J.P.
 Sredzinski, Thomas O’Dea, David Labriola, and Terrie Wood ran unopposed in the 112th, 125th, 131st, and 141st, respectively, as did Democrat Caroline Simmons in the 144th.

 Elsewhere, in the race to replace retiring State House Republican Leader Themis Klarides in the 114th, Democrat Mary Welander is leading Dan DeBarba.
-Democrat Matt Ritter won reelection in the 1st and will replace retiring Joe Aresimowicz as Speaker of the House, while who will replace retiring Minority Senate Leader Len Fasano remains up in the air: One of the favorites, Kevin Witkos, is trailing Democratic challenger Melissa Osborne by about 800 votes in the 8th, with 57% reporting; should that hold up, Kevin Kelly would likely become the leader.
+Democrat Matt Ritter won reelection in the 1st and will replace retiring Joe Aresimowicz as Speaker of the House.